 Illegal drug manufacturers use pill presses to create fake pills that look like real medication, but are much more dangerous.

 People who want to experiment or self-medicate with prescription medication may buy a few pills and accidentally consume fentanyl.
 Fentanyl has become so common that even a pill from a trusted friend may not be safe.

 When the DEA seizes fake prescription pills, it tests them.
 The DEA Laboratory has found that, of the fentanyl-laced fake prescription pills analyzed in 2023, 7 out of 10 now contain a potentially lethal dose of fentanyl.
 (Source: DEA)

 People can test their drugs with fentanyl test strips.

 Because fentanyl is so strong, an overdose can happen within moments of ingestion.

-Naloxone is a medication that can reverse an opioid overdose.
+Opioid overdose reversal medications are safe, legal medications that can reverse an opioid overdose.

 These facts are scary, but they’re also important.